Glare (vision): Prediction models

 Glare from artificial lights is typically measured with luminance meters.
 From daylit windows, cameras are used to convert the pixels into luminance.
 Both of which are able to determine the luminance of objects within small solid angles.
 The glare of a scene i.e. visual field of view, is then calculated from the luminance data of that scene.

 The International Commission on Illumination (CIE) defines glare as:

 "Visual conditions in which there is excessive contrast or an inappropriate distribution of light sources that disturbs the observer or limits the ability to distinguish details and objects".

 The CIE recommends the Unified glare rating (UGR) as a quantitative measure of glare.

 Other glare calculation methods include CIBSE Glare Index, IES Glare Index and the Daylight Glare Index (DGI).

 Unified glare rating

-The unified glare rating (UGR) is a measure of the glare in a given environment, proposed by Sorensen in 1987 and adopted by the International Commission on Illumination (CIE).
+The Unified Glare Rating (UGR) is a measure of the glare in a given environment, accounting only interior artificial lights, proposed by Sorensen in 1987 and adopted by the International Commission on Illumination (CIE).
 It is basically the logarithm of the glare of all visible lamps, divided by the background lumination $L_{b}$:

-Where $\log$ is the common logarithm (base 10), $L_{n}$ is the luminance of each light source numbered $n$, $\omega_{n}$ is the solid angle of the light source seen from the observer and $p_{n}$ is the Guth position index, which depends on the distance from the line of sight of the viewer.
+Where $\log$ is the common logarithm (base 10), $L_{n}$ is the luminance of each light source numbered $n$, $\omega_{n}$ is the solid angle of the light source seen from the observer and $p_{n}$ is the Guth Position Index, which depends on the distance from the line of sight of the viewer.

+Daylight Glare Probability

+The Daylight Glare Probability (DGP) is a measure glare from real daylight condition in side-lit room within the field of view from curtain position, not considering for artificial light.
+It considers illuminance and luminance from glare sources to estimate the level of dissatisfaction.
+DGP was proposed by Wienold and Christoffersen in 2006 and adopted as first ever day-lighting standard by the European Standard's EN 17037 (2018) Daylight in Buildings.
+The EN 17037 glare assessment helps designer to determine shading need, transmission of glazing if the DGP is higher than 0.4.
+However, data from tropical climate countries suggests the DGP threshold is expected to be 0.24, significant lower than Wienold and Christoffersen's Copenhagen and Freiburg data.

+Where $\log$ is the common logarithm (base 10), $E_{V}$ is the illuminance at eye level (lx), $L_{s}$ is the luminance of glare source (cd/$m^2$), $i$ is the number of glare sources, $\omega_{s}$ is the solid angle of the glare sources seen from the observer and $p_{i}$ is the Guth Position Index, which depends on the distance from the line of sight of the viewer.